catoinstitute/datawrapper-list-image-exporter/README.md

-# Cato website chart resizer
+# Datawrapper List Image Exporter

 Load a published Datawrapper chart, crop it or remove gaps, and export a 1920 × 1080 PNG.
 The chart-finder bookmarklet finds charts on a Cato article and opens them in the resizer.